gytterberg/technical-interview-prep/algorithms/2-big-o/1-string-search.md

 Most students also move to split the haystack into an array of characters and then loop through.

-This approach would work; but imagine what it would look like to generate and then hold the array in memory for a very, very large haystack.
+This approach would work; but imagine what it would look like to generate and then hold the array in memory for a very, very large haystack -- and that's before any looping.

 If they're in a groove, have them finish out this approach and pseudocode it; then ask them how they would do this without generating a second copy of the haystack.

-That should lead you to the given solution, which uses pointers (kind of).
+That should lead you to the given solution, which uses pointers.

 # Solution(s)